What is a Gulet?

 She has satellite TV too, although not in the twin or double bedroom.

 There are the typical water sport toys like sea scooter, SUP board, and snorkeling as well.

 Libra is a true gem.
 Not only is she a beautiful boat, her crew are some of the best that I have ever had the pleasure of being around.
 Marko Mrcic and his brother Niko own this 34 metre (111 feet) yacht and have kept her in impeccable condition.

 It is very hard not to fall in love with Marko and his enthusiasm and love for his boat and country.
 Antonia, the chief stew onboard is incredibly attentive and there is not a moment where she does not have an eye on the guests to ensure that their every desire is taken care of.

-There are generally four crew onboard during charters, and Marko runs his crew and boat seamlessly.
+There is generally four crew onboard during charters, and Marko runs his crew and boat seamlessly.

 Four cabins are entered through the main salon and are quite airy and nicely lit.
 The other two are at the bow and accessed through a separate, bow entrance.